-Following an invitation-only event for Heads of Service, Senior Managers of Children’s Services and partner agencies who are, or were considering, implementing the Signs of Safety in Solihull (UK) earlier this year, three separate Leaders’ Days were held last month.
+Following an event in Solihull (UK) earlier this year for Heads of Service, Senior Managers of Children’s Services and partner agencies who are, or were considering, implementing the Signs of Safety, three separate Leaders’ Days were held last month.

 The three days, in Swindon, Milton Keynes and York, were presented by Andrew Turnell, Terry Murphy (Director General for The Department for Child Protection in Western Australia) and Signs of Safety consultants and trainers Viv Hogg, Katrina Etherington, Tracey Hill and Marjorie James.
 The Leaders’ Days were attended by representatives from Swansea, Swindon, Somerset, Staffordshire, North Somerset, Essex, Milton Keynes, West Sussex, Southwark, Brent, Wandsworth, Leicestershire, North Yorkshire, Newcastle & East Riding and preceded a five-day Signs of Safety Residency in Alnwick, at which child protection workers and managers from these boroughs, and others, participated in.